amsword/amsword.github.io/_posts/2018-7-14-Linux-Tips.md

     * Add the following to the /etc/fstab
         * server_ip:/server_folder         /local_folder   nfs    auto    0       0

+## Power Option
+* How to restart the computer after the power recovers
+    * The option is in Bios setting.
+Find the options related with power.

 ## Jekyll
 * How to start the server locally
     * jekyll serve --host=0.0.0.0